 Young people and their parents or carers have also been able to access a number of sessions where they can learn more about careers in the health and social care sector.
 Apprenticeship and Technical Education Information events include a question-and-answer panel session and the chance to speak to experts in the sector including Chesterfield Royal Hospital and NHS Joined Up Care about the training and career options available to young people after completing school.

-We are launching a skills brokerage service which aims to help businesses access the funding and the information they need to deliver skills development programmes for their employees
+Our skills brokerage service which aims to help businesses access the funding and the information they need to deliver skills development programmes for their employees.

-This is just a snapshot of the exciting activities taking place within the Borough which will provide high quality career pathways for young people within our Borough.
+This is just a snapshot of the exciting activities taking place within the borough which will provide high quality career pathways for people across our borough.

 Gender pay gap reports